airbrake/airbrake-python-integrations/README.md

 This library is built on top of [Airbrake Python][airbrake-python].
-The difference between _Airbrake Python_ and _Airbrake Python Integrations_ is that the `airbrake-python-integrations` package is just a collection of integrations with frameworks or other libraries.
+The difference between _Airbrake Python_ and _Airbrake Python Integrations_ is that the `airbrake-integrations` package is just a collection of integrations with frameworks or other libraries.
 The `airbrake` package is the core library that performs exception sending and other heavy lifting.